A MONDAY IN KABUL (2013)

 Most people base their world views on what they read in the paper or see on television.
 In the case of countries like Afghanistan, this means a continuous stream of extreme news facts with little room for day-to-day stories.

-This representation has some serious consequences: Fear and presumptions worldwide are purely based on what the media show us, not on personal contact between our different cultures.
-The gap is bigger than ever.
+This representation can cause some serious consequences: fear and presumptions worldwide are purely based on what the media show us, not on personal contact between our different cultures.

 Just like in one of my former series, Baghdad Today, I wanted to show the humans of a country in conflict.
-Not to shock viewers, but to evoke feelings of empathy and recognition.
+Not to shock viewers, but to evoke feelings of empathy.

-As long as we lost our human feelings for each other, world politics have a free play to do what ever they want.
-It is my personal believe that when we get past the ‘we against them’ way of thinking, the truth hits us harder than ever before: These are the people who have to live in a chaotic country who became a toy in the world politics of war and money, but the people in this series have just as little to do with politics as you and me.
+Losing empathy gives world politics a free play to do whatever they want.
+It is my personal belief that when people start recognizing each other again, the reality hits them harder than ever before: these are the people who have to live in a country who became a toy in world politics, warlords and money.
+But the people in this series have just as little to do with politics as you and me.

 © All rights reserved.